… from A to Z!

-Joy Now Arts Project New for summer 2012, this camp brings the magic, music, and community of performing arts to children in a setting that values diversity, positive collaboration, self-awareness, and social change.
+Joy Now Arts Project — This camp brings the magic, music, and community of performing arts to children in a setting that values diversity, positive collaboration, self-awareness, and social change.
 For more information, check them out on Facebook.

 Portland FolkMusic Society – Dedicated to promoting folk music and arts in the greater Portland Oregon area since 1976, PFS produces great concerts at St. David on the 3rd Friday of almost every month.
 Check their website and our calendar for dates and artists.

 Portland Peace Choir — strives to exemplify the principles of equality, justice, peace, unity and cooperation.
 If you have ever wanted to sing in a no-pressure and accepting environment, if you have ever wanted to just have fun with music, or if you have ever wanted to celebrate subjects like peace and joy without needing to believe a set of rules, then join in!
 All voices welcome.
 Wednesdays, 7-9 pm, Parish Hall

 Portland Threshold Choir — This all-women choir honors the ancient tradition of singing at the bedside of those who are struggling: some with living, some with dying.
 The choirs provide women with the opportunity to share the sacred gifts of their voices at life’s thresholds.
 Visit their website to find our general information, and contact Kri Schlafer at (503) 236-2872 to find out more about the Portland Threshold Choir.

 Portland Ukulele Association — Dedicated to the fun and fellowship of ukulele playing since 2002!
 First Sundays, 1:30 – 3:30, Parish Hall